markusmoenig/Eldiron-Docs/docs/scripting_data/reference.md

 # Mostly used for NPCs
 random_walk_in_sector(distance, speed, max_sleep)

 # Take an item from the region.
 The item is removed from the region and added to the character's inventory.
+Returns
+# True if successful or False otherwise (inventory is full).
 take(item_id)

+# Equips the item (weapon or gear) with the given item_id to its slot.
+If there is an existing item in that slot it will
+# be unequipped and put back into the inventory.
+This function returns True on success and False if it fails (for example)
+# when the item has no slot name.
+equip(item_id)
 ```

 ### Commands for Items Only